 She could finally see the man completely.

 He had black hair as dark as a raven's plumage that was tied into a ponytail and the scar shone faintly.
 He was wearing a large armor with his breastplate bearing the symbol of the king which was two swords and a lion's head in the middle of the insignia.
 A large sword was resting on it's sheath and his light blue eyes gave her comfort despite the agony her body's experiencing.

 "I'm Altair Pyrus, you're safe now."

 The man's eyes softened as he gazed down upon her with a worried glance as she continued to remain silent, unaware that it was more of an awe rather than of shock from the trauma she had just experienced.

 She slowly opened her lips, her light brown eyes held his as she answered, "Noa.
 My name is Noa Clandis."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, clandisstar01Write a Review